 Contributions to the Journal of Cotton Science may be compilations of original research, reviews, short communications, or perspectives of contemporary issues, from any discipline concerning cotton.
 Letters to the Editor may also be submitted.
 Contributions may not be previously published or simultaneously submitted to another refereed journal.
-Articles must be original or provide a significant contribution that improves the understanding of cotton science in one of the following nine academic disciplines:
+Articles must be original or provide a significant contribution that improves the understanding of cotton science in one of the following eight academic disciplines:

 The Journal of Cotton Science is published electronically four times per year at http://www.cotton.org/journal/.

 Submission of Manuscripts